<style>

 <br />

-Since `%rbp` contains an address (specifically the base address of the current stack frame), `%rbp` - `0x4` also contains an address.
+Since `%rbp` contains an address (specifically the base address of the current stack frame), `%rbp` - `0x4` is also an address.
 To print the contents at an address in GDB, you can use the `x` command to examine what's in an address.
-Since the `cmp` instruction is comparing the contents of `-0x4(%rbp)` to our integer input, it makes sense to examine the contents as a decimal integer.
+Since the `cmp` instruction is comparing the *contents* of `-0x4(%rbp)` to our integer input, it makes sense to examine the contents as a decimal integer.

 For example: